sparkfabrik/company-playbook/content/resources/seniority-acc-lead-developer.md

 </span>

-* You sustain the growth of your younger colleagues, promoting the values of delivery quality and human relations both inside and outside the company.
+* You sustain the growth of your younger colleagues, promoting the values of quality and human relations both inside and outside the company.

 <span class='score only-print'>